tmushd/hybrid-electra-url-detector/README.md

 Project by: Vayunandareddy Pannala

-# Hybrid Malicious URL Detector (Midterm Prototype)
+# Hybrid Malicious URL Detector
 Dataset is provided in this repository but if needed:
 Dataset: https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset